temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 One or more services may be unable to connect to the [Frontend Service](/clusters#frontend-service).
 The Workflow might be unable to complete requests within the given connection time.

-Increase the timeout value so that requests can be finished before the connection terminates.
+Increase the value of `frontend.keepAliveMaxConnectionAge` so that requests can be finished before the connection terminates.

 ::: note

-If you increase timeouts or `ConnectionAge` values, consider checking for server overload.
+If you increase `frontend.keepAliveMaxConnectionAge` values, consider checking for server overload.

 :::